STYNGR-CORP/styngr-roblox-sdk/README.md

 2. If authenticated successfully, the client is able to browse through available playlists.
 3. The client selects one of the available playlists to start listening session.
 	- In the background, the server creates a validates the request and creates the playlist session for the current client.
-	- The server then returns the seed track (the track that the playlist is pre-determined to start from) or a random track if no seed tracks are configured.
+	- The server then returns the seed track (a predetermined track from which the playlist starts) or a random track if no seed tracks are configured.
 4. The client listens to the track.
 	- The client is able to pause/resume the current track or skip to the next one.
 	- At no point in time does the client know which track is going to be next.